laowantong/paroxython/docs/md/pipeline_tutorial.md

-# Pipeline tutorial: getting recommendations
+# Pipeline tutorial

-This tutorial walks you through a series of little “teacher stories” to illustrate how to write the pipeline of commands used by Paroxython's recommendation system.
+How to get recommendations?
+This tutorial walks you through a series of little “teacher stories” to introduce the pipeline of commands used by Paroxython's recommendation system.

-You run this pipeline on command line with:
+You “execute” this pipeline on command line with:

 ```
 paroxython recommend -p 'path/to/your/pipe.py' 'path/to/your/programs/db.json'